2022 Campaign Steering Committee

 I write to you today from a world transformed from the one we knew in January 2020.
 And yet, for thousands of people in New Hampshire, the world is very much the same.

 For them, income was and still is uncertain.
 Home, for too many people, has always been dangerous.

 One thing remains constant: Because of you, legal aid is there to help.

-Your support of legal aid was critical to the nearly 12,000 people served by New Hampshire Legal Assistance and the Legal Advice & Referral Center in 2020.
+Your support of legal aid was critical to the nearly 12,000 people served by New Hampshire Legal Assistance and the Legal Advice & Referral Center in 2020, and has enabled a seamless experience in 2021 as LARC merged with the Pro Bono Program in June 2021.

 A young pregnant woman who fell behind on rent when the pandemic eliminated her job.
-A young woman who graduated high school early, thanks to special education support secured by her legal aid team.
+Another young woman who graduated high school early, thanks to special education support secured by her legal aid team.
 A mother reunited with her son after the boy’s father kidnapped him across state lines and evaded law enforcement for weeks.

 Thank you for helping us make all of this possible.
 And now, onward we fight.